 2 cups (340 grams or 12 ounces) chocolate chips

 Position a rack in the lower third of the oven.
-Heat the oven to 350 degrees F. Line two baking sheets with parchment paper or use a silicon baking mat.
+Heat the oven to 350° Fahrenheit.
+Line two baking sheets with parchment paper or use a silicon baking mat.

 Whisk the flour, baking soda, and salt together.
 Set aside.

-Add the butter, both sugars, and the vanilla to the bowl of a stand mixer fitted with the paddle attachment.
+Add the butter, sugars, and vanilla to the bowl of a stand mixer fitted with the paddle attachment.
 (Or, in a mixing bowl, using a handheld mixer).
-Cream the butter and sugars together on medium speed (speed 4 on our mixer) until light and fluffy; 3 to 5 minutes.
+Cream the butter and sugars together on medium speed (speed four on our mixer) until light and fluffy, 3 to 5 minutes.

 With the mixer on low, sprinkle the chocolate chips until just incorporated.

 Drop 3 tablespoon-mounds or use a large cookie scoop onto baking sheets.
 Leave 2 inches between the cookies to allow for spreading.

 Bake the cookies, one sheet at a time, and rotate once during cooking, for 15 to 18 minutes.
 The cookies should be golden brown around the edges but light in the middle.
 Let the cookies cool on the baking sheet for 2 minutes, then transfer to a wire rack to cool completely.

 Store the cookies in an airtight container for up to 3 days at room temperature or a week in the refrigerator.